klaeufer/environmental-monitoring/README.md

 Raspberry pi/phidget setup:

+Equipment:
+A. 1 USB hub
+B. sensors
+C. phidget IO board
+D. USB cable from phidget board to USB hub
+E. USB data cable from USB hub to raspberry pi
+F. raspberry pi
+G. SD card with operating system
+H. USB cable power supply (5V 1A maximum) for raspberry pi.
+I. power supply for USB hub (comes with USB hub)
+J. power supply for phidget board.
+K. ethernet cable connecting raspberry pi to the router OR a wifi dongle plugged into the USB port

+Setup:
+1. Connect sensors (B) to IO board (C).
+2. Connect power supply (J) to IO board (C).
+3. Connect power supply (I) to USB hub (A).
+4. Connect IO board (C) to USB hub (A) via usb cable (D).
+5. Connect USB hub (A) to raspberry pi (F) via usb cable (E).
+6. Connect ethernet cable (K) to raspberry pi (F).
+Ethernet cable is plugged directly into your router.
+If using a WiFi dongle, plug it (K) into the USB hub (A) in the highest power port possible (sometimes there are high-powered ports, usually a lesser number of them.
+For example, the current one I use has 2 high-powered ports.
+The WiFi dongle must be plugged in there).
+7. Connect power supply for raspberry pi (H) to raspberry pi (F).
+8. Insert SD card with OS and setup from "Raspberry pi setup" (G) into raspberry pi.

 Raspberry pi setup:
 1. Connect power to raspberry pi via USB connection (small connector) from 5V 1A power supply.
 2. Connect raspberry pi to router via ethernet cable.